Department of Labor Logo United States Department of Labor

 Transportation and material moving

 The statistics in this release are from the Occupational Employment and Wage Statistics (OEWS) survey, a cooperative effort between BLS and the State Workforce Agencies (SWAs).
 BLS funds the survey and provides the procedures and technical support.
-State Workforce Agencies collect most of the data: in this case, the Tennessee Department of Labor & Workforce Development.
+State Workforce Agencies collect most of the data: in this case, the Tennessee Department of Labor and Workforce Development.

 Technical Note

 The Occupational Employment and Wage Statistics (OEWS) survey is a semiannual survey measuring occupational employment and wage rates for wage and salary workers in nonfarm establishments in the United States.
-The OEWS data available from BLS include cross-industry occupational employment and wage estimates for the nation; over 580 areas, including states and the District of Columbia, metropolitan statistical areas (MSAs), nonmetropolitan areas, and territories; national industry-specific estimates at the NAICS sector, 3-digit, most 4-digit, and selected 5- and 6-digit industry levels; and national estimates by ownership across all industries and for schools and hospitals.
+The OEWS data available from BLS include cross-industry occupational employment and wage estimates for the nation; over 530 areas, including states and the District of Columbia, metropolitan statistical areas (MSAs), nonmetropolitan areas, and territories; national industry-specific estimates at the NAICS sector, 3-digit, most 4-digit, and selected 5- and 6-digit industry levels; and national estimates by ownership across all industries and for schools and hospitals.
 Full OEWS data tables are available online.

-Additional information about the OEWS estimates and methodology are available in the national Technical Notes.
-The overall national response rate for the six panels, based on the 50 states and the District of Columbia, is 65.8 percent based on establishments and 64.3 percent based on weighted sampled employment.
-The sample in the Knoxville, TN Metropolitan Statistical Area included 3,049 establishments with a response rate of 59 percent.
+Additional information about the OEWS estimates and methodology is available in the national Technical Notes.
+The overall national response rate for the six panels, based on the 50 states and the District of Columbia, is 66.2 percent based on establishments and 67.2 percent based on weighted sampled employment.
+Sample sizes and response rates by metropolitan and nonmetropolitan area are available on the Additional OEWS data sets page.

 Metropolitan area definitions